bnnyng/garden/content/Cognitive world models.md

 #### Formal

 - [[@2023wongTranslating]]: “A probabilistic generative model that captures key mechanics of a domain and facilitates coherent, causal explanations of events”; part of a [[Rationality in cognitive science|rational]] model of cognition.

+---
+# Selected passages and quotations

+- Rodney Brooks: “The world is its own best model.”o